-During the adjustment period at the beginning of each term, students can enroll up to the maximum unit limit, which is 20.5 units.
+During the Adjustment Period at the beginning of each term, you can enroll up to the maximum unit limit, which is 20.5 units.
 For more information about enrollment phases visit the Office of the Registrar’s Enrollment page.

 The unit limits during each phase include waitlisted units.

 Each phase has end dates, so be sure to check out the Student Enrollment Calendar on the Office of the Registrar’s website.

 A prerequisite is a course or exam required to be completed before being allowed to enroll in a course.
 For example, Math 1A or the equivalent credit is a prerequisite to Math 1B, meaning Math 1A must be completed before Math 1B.

 Reserved seats are seats the department has set aside for special populations.
 Most typically, these are seats reserved for students declared in a major or minor. classes.berkeley.edu will detail reserved seat restrictions.